 If you replace Plymouth Sapporo original equipment tires with optional or plus tire sizes, make sure to follow guidelines on how to apply tire load inflation tables when replacing Plymouth Sapporo tires to find proper tire pressure for new tires.
 Always refer to the Plymouth Sapporo owner’s manual for any specific safety advice regarding the application of replacement tires.

 Plymouth Sapporo tire pressure fluctuates with ambient temperatures, so when temperatures drop tires may lose approximately 1 psi of air pressure for every 10 degree Fahrenheit decrease in temperature.
-During winter Plymouth Sapporo tires 3 to 5 psi above the recommended tire pressure set by the manufacturer to compensate for lower temperatures.
+During winter Plymouth Sapporo tires can be inflated 3 to 5 psi above the recommended tire pressure settings to compensate for lower temperatures.
 Never overinflate above psi indicated on tire sidewall.
-Make sure to check your Plymouth Sapporo tire pressure more often in the winter to keep tires properly inflated for a safe ride on snow and icy roads.
+Make sure to check tire pressure regularly in the winter to keep tires properly inflated for a safe ride on snow and icy roads.
 Consult owner's manual for recommended winter tire pressure for Plymouth Sapporo.

 If your Plymouth Sapporo is made after 2007, it should be equipped with tire pressure monitoring system (TPMS) that uses tire pressure sensors to alert the driver when tire pressure is low.
 When Plymouth Sapporo low tire pressure warning light is on, check all tires for low air pressure and inflate as needed.
 Refer to owner's manual on how to reset Plymouth Sapporo tire pressure monitoring system.